Burgerballs/fnfmodguides/README.md

 # FNF MOD GUIDES

-fnfmodguides is a project started by Burgerballs in order to comprehensively teach an aspiring FNF mod creator how to make their mod.
+fnfmodguides is a project started by Burgerballs (me!) in order to comprehensively teach an aspiring FNF mod creator how to make their mod.